RÜFÜS DU SOL Launch Hard Kombucha Brand Mate Maker Co.

-RÜFÜS DU SOL have expanded their sights somewhat, complementing their work in the music world with the launch of a hard kombucha brand.
-Dubbed Mate Maker Co., it’s the product of the individual members of the band, alongside lifelong friends across the music and drinks industry Justin Medcraft and Tom Appleton.
+The members of RÜFÜS DU SOL played a key role in the creation of the new hard kombucha brand Mate Maker Co.
+The band members co-founded the hard kombucha company with their friends and industry professionals, Justin Medcraft and Tom Appleton.

-Launching soon, the Mate Maker Co. is so far limited to just two flavours – Mango Peach Smash and Citrus Mule – with more slated to arrive next year.
-However, its point of difference lies within the team’s decision to provide an alternative for those who choose to “drink better”, arriving as an organic, low-sugar and gluten-free creation, crafted using real fruit, green tea, botanicals, and simple ingredients.
+The Mate Maker Co. range is currently limited to just two flavours: Mango Peach Smash and Citrus Mule, with more slated to arrive next year.
+The team wanted to provide an alternative for those who choose to “drink better”, producing organic, low-sugar and gluten-free alcoholic beverages made using real fruit, green tea, botanicals and simple ingredients.

 RÜFÜS DU SOL – ‘Alive’